Pistol: History and etymology

-The first suggestion derives the word from Czech píšťala, a type of hand-cannon used in the Hussite Wars during the 1420s.
-The Czech word was adopted in German as pitschale, pitschole, petsole, and variants.

-The second suggestion is less likely; the use of the word as a designation of a gun is not documented before 1605 in Italy, long after it was used in French and German.
-The Czech word is well documented since the Hussite Wars in the 1420s.

 Action

 Single-shot

-Single-shot handguns were mainly seen during the era of flintlock and musket weaponry where the pistol was loaded with a lead ball and fired by a flint striker, and then later a percussion cap.
-This shot required a reload every time it was shot.
+Single-shot handguns were mainly used during the era of flintlock and musket weaponry where the pistol was loaded with a lead ball and fired by a flint striker, and then later a percussion cap.
+The handgun required a reload every time it was shot.
 However, as technology improved, so did the single-shot pistol.
-New operating mechanisms were created, and due to this, they are still made today.
-They are the oldest type of pistol, and are often used to hunt wild game.
+New operating mechanisms were created, and some are still made today.
+They are the oldest type of pistol and are often used to hunt wild game.
 Additionally, their compact size compared to most other types of handgun makes them more concealable.

 Revolver

 With the development of the revolver, short for revolving pistol, in the 19th century, gunsmiths had finally achieved the goal of a practical capability for delivering multiple loads to one handgun barrel in quick succession.
-Revolvers feed ammunition via the rotation of a cartridge-filled cylinder, in which each cartridge is contained within its own ignition chamber, and is sequentially brought into alignment with the weapon's barrel by an indexing mechanism linked to the weapon's trigger (double-action) or its hammer (single-action).
+Revolvers feed ammunition via the rotation of a cartridge-filled cylinder, in which each cartridge is contained within its own ignition chamber and is sequentially brought into alignment with the weapon's barrel by an indexing mechanism linked to the weapon's trigger (double-action) or its hammer (single-action).
 These nominally cylindrical chambers, usually numbering between five and eight depending on the size of the revolver and the size of the cartridge being fired, are bored through the cylinder so that their axes are parallel to the cylinder's axis of rotation; thus, as the cylinder rotates, the chambers revolve about the cylinder's axis.

 Semi-automatic

 After the revolver, the semi-automatic pistol was the next step in the development of the pistol.
-By avoiding multiple chambers—which need to be individually reloaded—semi-automatic pistols delivered faster rates of fire and required only a few seconds to reload, by pushing a button or flipping a switch, and the magazine slides out to be replaced by a fully-loaded one.
+By avoiding multiple chambers—which need to be individually reloaded—semi-automatic pistols delivered faster rates of fire and required only a few seconds to reload, by pushing a button or flipping a switch, and the magazine slides out to be replaced by a fully loaded one.
 In blowback-type semi-automatics, the recoil force is used to push the slide back and eject the shell (if any) so that the magazine spring can push another round up; then as the slide returns, it chambers the round.
 An example of a modern blowback action semi-automatic pistol is the Walther PPK.
 Blowback pistols are some of the more simply designed handguns.
-Many semi-automatic pistols today operate using short-recoil.
+Many semi-automatic pistols today operate using short recoil.
 This design is often coupled with the Browning type tilting barrel.